minghaotao/ed_discussion/README.md

 I was tasked to pull the data from Ed Discussion courses and calculate the late response rate for overall courses.

-The idea of this project would be automated to send visuals via our Slack channel.
+The idea of this project would be automated to send visuals via our Slack channel weekly.

 	1. Accessing JSON files and doing the following calculations-
 		a.
 Covert the timezone to EST (We are based on EST)